ctu-mrs/ctu-mrs.github.io/versioned_docs/version-1.5.0/10-prerequisites/30-docker/70-workspace-build.md

 # tag for the 'transport' image used for packing the workspace
 export TRANSPORT_IMAGE=alpine:latest

-# tag for the resulting image in which the workspace will be packged
+# tag for the resulting image in which the workspace will be packaged
 export OUTPUT_IMAGE=catkin_workspace:1.0.0

 # location for the exported docker images using the `./export_image.sh` script